-- 1) Residential growth within the greenfield portions of the urban area will be planned as complete 15minute neighbourhoods through the creation of a framework for a compact design, mix of uses and densities, a fully-connected street grid and viable options for sustainable transportation modes.
-Growth will also proceed in a logical, orderly, and coordinated progression through phasing and in accordance with secondary plans. - 2) Urban Greenfield growth areas include previous urban expansion areas that were undeveloped as of July 1, 2018 and areas subject to the Future Neighbourhood Overlay on the B-series of schedules.
-[Amendment 34, By-law 2024-506, Omnibus 2 item 4, November 13, 2024] - 3) A secondary planning process, prepared in accordance with Section 5.6.2 and Section 12, shall be required for development within a Future Neighbourhood Overlay.
-[Amendment 34, By-law 2024-506, Omnibus 2 item 5, November 13, 2024] - 4) New greenfield neighbourhoods shall be designed to include and if necessary, reserve land for a mix of uses that ensures their development into 15-minute neighbourhoods.
+1) Residential growth within the greenfield portions of the urban area will be planned as complete 15minute neighbourhoods through the creation of a framework for a compact design, mix of uses and densities, a fully-connected street grid and viable options for sustainable transportation modes.
+Growth will also proceed in a logical, orderly, and coordinated progression through phasing and in accordance with secondary plans.

+2) Greenfield growth areas are identified by the Future Neighbourhood Overlay on the B-series of schedules.

+3) A secondary plan in accordance with Section 12 shall generally be required for the development of new neighbourhoods as shown with a Future Neighbourhood Overlay.

+4) New greenfield neighbourhoods shall be designed to include and if necessary, reserve land for a mix of uses that ensures their development into 15-minute neighbourhoods.
 A mix of residential dwellings types and sizes shall also be provided and if necessary, reserved to provide a range of housing over time.
 New developments adjacent to existing neighbourhoods or vacant lands that are part of an approved secondary plan shall consider the existing and planned uses within a 15-minute walk as part of an appropriate mix of uses for a complete neighbourhood.